Featured

 If one wanted, they could have a marine store stocking nothing but these small, peaceful fishes.
 The genus Chromis comprises some eighty described species.

 Chromis acares Randall & Swerdloff 1973, the Midget Chromis.
 Pacific Plate; Mariana Is. to Hawaiian, Society Islands.
 To one and three quarter inches in length.
-This one in Roratonga, Cook Islands.
+One in Roratonga, Cook Islands.

 Chromis agilis Smith 1960, the Reef Chromis.
 Widespread in the Indo-west Pacific, including Hawaiian Islands where this species is most frequently gathered for the aquarium trade.
 To three inches in length.
 A good species for reef tanks.
 Hawai'i images of a juvenile and adult.